apache/mxnet/docs/faq/distributed_training.md

 - `dist_async`: In asynchronous distributed training, the server receives gradients from one worker and immediately updates its store, which it uses to respond to any future pulls.
 This means that a worker who finishes processing a batch can pull the current parameters from server and start the next batch, even if other workers haven't finished processing the earlier batch.
-This is faster than `dist_sync` but can take more epochs to converge.
+This is faster than `dist_sync` because there is no cost of synchronization, but can take more epochs to converge.
-In `async` mode, it is required to pass an optimizer because in the absence of an optimizer kvstore would replace the stored weights with received weights and this doesn't make sense for training in asynchronous mode.
 The update of weights is atomic, meaning no two updates happen on the same weight at the same time.
 However, the order  of updates is not guaranteed.
+In `async` mode, it is required to pass an optimizer because in the absence of an optimizer kvstore would replace the stored weights with received weights and this doesn't make sense for training in asynchronous mode.
+Hence, when using Gluon with `async` mode we need to set `update_on_kvstore` to `True`.

 - `dist_sync_device`: Same as `dist_sync` except that when there are multiple GPUs being used on each node, this mode aggregates gradients and updates weights on GPU while dist_sync does so on CPU memory.